Beamaule/Personalization_Privacy_AI/README.md

 # Personalization_Privacy_AI

-Preliminary datachecms for the pilot
+Preliminary datachecks for the pilot